-Central Bank of India
+Central Bank of India Home Loan Interest Rates

-Central Bank of India home loan interest rates start from 6.85% p.a for maximum of up to 30 years.
+Central Bank of India home loan interest rates start from 7.85% to 8.75% p.a for maximum of up to 30 years.
 You can instantly check the Central Bank home loan interest rate online using a home loan EMI calculator.
 You can avail home loan for purchase, construction or renovation of a housing property.
 Your Central Bank of India home loan eligibility will be determined according to EMI/ NMI ratio.

 About Central Bank of India

 The bank has the credit for introducing the first credit card in India.
 From its humble nationalistic origins in 1911, the bank has demonstrated exponential growth to spread its wings throughout the country.
-Today, it has more than 4650 branches situated in every state and union territory in India.
-The bank has earned a solid reputation for being people's bank over years of exemplary customer service.

 Additional Info: Also check Central Bank of India Balance Check Number